A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data: Results

-The experimental $\Smat$-matrix was reconstructed using 10 iterations of the gradient descent algorithm described in Fig.~S1 of the SM.
-Convergence with increasing iterations of the algorithm is shown in Fig.~S4 of the SM.
-Select components of the $\Smat$-matrix are shown in Figs.~\ref{fig:exp}(b)-(e), and optical sectioning applied to the results.
-Optical sections at 100 \AA\ intervals are shown in Figs.~\ref{fig:exp}(f)-(j).
-The $-300$ \AA\ and 100 \AA\ sections are outside the bounds of the object, though the lattice is still faintly visible.
-The presence of Pb and Ir in the upper layers of the heterostructure is evidenced by appearance of ``caldera'' or volcano like atomic contrast in Fig.~\ref{fig:exp}(i).
-It is commonly seen in phase reconstructions in STEM that the phase imparted on an electron wave by high $Z$ atomic columns, which strongly elastically and inelastically scatter the electron probe, are observed to underestimate the true scattering potential of an object leading to a dip in the reconstructed phase close to the atomic position~\cite{close2015towards}.
-Thus the Pb and Ir atoms ($Z=82$ and $Z=77$) are observed to be darker in the reconstruction than the lighter Y and Zr atoms ($Z=39$ and $Z=40$).
+The experimental $\Smat$-matrix was reconstructed using 10 iterations of the gradient descent algorithm described in Algorithm~\ref{Alg:1}.
+Convergence with increasing iterations of the algorithm is shown in Fig.~S3.
+Select components of the $\Smat$-matrix are shown in Fig.~S4(a)-(e), and optical sectioning applied to the results.
+Optical sections at 100 \AA\ intervals are shown in Fig.~\ref{fig:exp}(a)-(e).
+The -300 \AA\ and 100 \AA\ sections are outside the bounds of the object, though the lattice is still faintly visible.
+The presence of Pb and Ir in the upper layers of the heterostructure is evidenced by appearance of ``caldera'' or volcano like atoms in Fig.~\ref{fig:exp}(d).
+It is commonly seen in phase reconstructions in STEM that the phase imparted to an electron wave by high Z atomic columns, which strongly elastically and inelastically scatter the electron probe, are observed to underestimate the true scattering potential of an object leading to a dip in the reconstructed phase close to the atomic position~\citep{close2015towards,yang2017electron}.
+Thus the Pb and Ir atoms (Z=82 and Z=77) are observed to be darker in the reconstruction than the lighter Y and Zr atoms (Z=39 and Z=40).
 From the optical section we estimate the thickness to be 200 \AA\ with a composition of approximately 50 \AA\ of \PIO\ and 150 \AA\ of \ZrO.
-This is supported by comparison of the scan position-averaged convergent beam electron diffraction (PACBED) pattern~\cite{lebeau2010position} from experiment with that simulated for an equivalent model structure of \PIO-\ZrO in (k).
+This is supported by comparison of the scan position-averaged convergent beam electron diffraction (PACBED) pattern~\citep{lebeau2010position} from experiment with that simulated for a model structure of \PIO-\ZrO\ of that thickness and composition of both materials in (f).